Search Images Maps Play YouTube News Gmail Drive More »

 About the author (2009)

-Martha Davis, PhD, was a psychologist in the department of psychiatry at Kaiser Permanente Medical Center in Santa Clara, CA, where she practiced individual, couple, and group psychotherapy for more than thirty years prior to her retirement.
-She is coauthor of Thoughts and Feelings and The Relaxation and Stress Reduction Workbook.
+Martha Davis, PhD, was a psychologist in the department of psychiatry at Kaiser Permanente Medical Center in Santa Clara, CA; where she practiced individual, couples, and group psychotherapy for almost thirty years prior to her retirement.
+She is coauthor of Thoughts and Feelings, The Relaxation and Stress Reduction Workbook, and Messages.

-Patrick Fanning is a professional writer in the mental health field and the founder of a men's support group in northern California.
-He has authored and coauthored eight self-help books, including Self-Esteem, Thoughts and Feelings, Couple Skills, and Mind and Emotions.
+Patrick Fanning is a professional writer in the mental health field, and founder of a men’s support group in Northern California.
+He has authored and coauthored twelve self-help books, including Self-Esteem, Thoughts and Feelings, Couple Skills, and Mind and Emotions.

 Bibliographic information